FAR-Lab/Mobile_HRI_Lab_Hub/Lab0/Readme.md

 1. Link to the folder of a ROS package that contains a publisher and a subscriber
 2. List 5 questions you have about ROS following the tutorial, answers you have found and things you still don't get
 3. Feedback on the bootcamp: What was easy and what was difficult to understand?

+5 Questions I had :
+1. I was a little confused about how to link the ROS file down to github.
+I eventually downloaded it locally and copied it to github.
+2. Didn't find the hidden file we created after we carried out this : . ~/.bashrc to put the command line inside.
+I found online to show the hidden file locally but failed to do that on the ROS platform.
+3. What is qos_profile (quality of service)?
+I clicked into the links of introduction that followed, and I wonder if 10 is changed to 20, what would happen?
+4.Wonder if we can shut down the conversation automatically by program when let;s say t=1hr time is reached?
+5.When 2 terminals opened, it seems like the system is slowed.
+Any ways to improve the processing time?

+Feedback:
+I liked it.
+It was easy to follow.